apache/airflow/docs/security/kerberos.rst

    pip install 'apache-airflow[kerberos]'

-You can read about some productionizing aspects of kerberos deployment at :doc:`/production-deployment`
+You can read about some productionizing aspects of kerberos deployment at :ref:`production-deployment:kerberos`